batty2021/Mission-to-Mars/README.md

 # Technologies i used;

 - HTML , Python
 - jupyter notebook and VS Code editer
 - BeautifulSoup and Splinter liberaries  to scrape full-resolution images
 - Pandas to scrape data from HTML tables
+- a Mongo database to store the scraped data

  # purpose